Francesca

 Imagine that the opposing counsel is making this argument and it’s your job to disprove it.
 Even if you don’t predict the correct answer word for word, identifying flaws will give you a head start on finding the argument’s most glaring weak points.

-What to Look For
+What to Look For in the Answer Choices

 The answer choices will give you new evidence.
-The correct answer will make you doubt the conclusion without directly contradicting the evidence stated in the passage.
+The correct answer choice will make you doubt the conclusion without directly contradicting the evidence stated in the passage.

 Consider this argument: